dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 The goal of this exercise is to introduce variables in our JSON templates to manage this requirement.

-First of all, download an example Monaco project [**exercise-03-download**](https://university.dynatrace.com/secure-assets/40745/exercise03todownload.zip) and copy it into a newly created folder.
+Please download the example Monaco project "**Monaco self-paced exercise 3 download**" under the "Configuration as Code" section in the course and unzip the downloaded file.

 ```bash
 mkdir exercise-03
 cd exercise-03